Apalachicola Travel Guide: 15 Best Things To Do and Top Attractions

 For multiple years in a row, Dr. Beach has rated St. George Island as one of the top beaches in America.
 With 22 miles of white sand to explore, it’s the perfect place to soak up the Florida sun.

 Before visiting, we had heard the white sand beaches were incredible, which was the main reason we decided to plan a beach vacation here.
 We are so glad we did.
-There were many times in the early morning or late afternoon when Pablo and I were the only ones on the beach – to catch the sunrise.

-3. Explore Dr. Julian G. Bruce State Park
+Explore Dr. Julian G. Bruce State Park

 Girl standing next to St George Island State Park sign

-St. George Island State Park is a paradise for outdoor adventure lovers.
-It is located on the eastern side of the island.
-Along with less crowded beaches than the more public beach access points on St. George Island, the state park is excellent for watching wildlife, birding, hanging out at the beach, launching kayaks and paddleboards, fishing, and biking.
+Along with less crowded beaches than the more public beach access points, the state park is excellent for watching wildlife, birding, hanging out at the beach, launching kayaks and paddleboards, fishing, and biking.

 Keep your eyes peeled for dolphins and sea turtles while you spend time near the water.
-Every morning, we could see a pod of dolphins swimming near the shoreline of the Gulf of Mexico side.
+Every morning, we could see a pod of dolphins swimming near the shoreline on the Gulf of Mexico side.

-4. Camp at Dr. Julian G. Bruce State Park
+Camp at Dr. Julian G. Bruce State Park

 Camping at St George Island State Park in Florida